Counseling and Human Services

 CN 6364.
 Substance Use and Addictive Disorders.
 3 Semester Hours.

-This course will examine how substance abuse and addictive disorders affect individuals, family members, couples, and significant others as well as how they impact and influence the user.
-In addition, the models of diagnosis, assessment tools, and methods of intervention for these groups will be identified and discussed.
-Strategies and behaviors that family members, couples, individuals, and significant others must adopt in order to assist in sustaining recovery and healthy relationships will be outlined.
+This course will examine how substance abuse affect individuals, family members, couples, and significant others as well as how they impact and influence the user.
+In addition, the models.

 CN 6369.
 Introduction to Couples and Family Counseling.
 3 Semester Hours.

-An overview of the techniques and strategies used in couples and family counseling with special emphasis for students who are not seeking to become a marriage and family therapist.
+An overview of the techniques and strategies used in couples and family counseling with special emphasis for students who are not seeking a degree in Marriage and Family Therapy.

 CN 6381.
 Methods of Research.
 3 Semester Hours.

 Methods and tools of research in behavioral sciences.
 Emphasis on practical application of basic concepts in producing and consuming research.
-This course covers quantitative and qualitative research methods and basic statistical skills.
+Prerequisite: A course in introductory and inferential statistics.

 CN 7112.
 Internship Completion.
 1 Semester Hour.

-This course is taken after a student has registered for both CN 7359 Internship in Counseling I and CN 7360 Internship in Counseling II but has not yet completed all of the experiential hours required in those courses.
+This course is taken after a student has registered for both CN 7359 and CN 7360 but has not yet completed all of the experiential hours required in those courses.
 Students who have fewer than 41 direct client contact hours remaining to complete internship requirements can register for this course.
 Students are expected to meet with clients and supervisors throughout the semester when enrolled in an Internship Completion course.

 CN 7187.
 Expressive Modalities of Play Therapy.
 1 Semester Hour.

 Course provides overview of expressive modalities utilized within play therapy, including art therapy, music therapy, and the use of sand in therapy.
 Students will understand the theoretical justification for implementing and interpreting expressive modalities in therapy with children and adolescents.
-Extension of these modalities to adult counseling, including couple and family counseling, will also be included.
+Extension of these modalities to adult psychotherapy, including couple and family therapy, will also be included.

 CN 7188.
 Family Play Therapy.
 1 Semester Hour.

-Course provides overview of play-based family assessment and intervention and its application to diverse client populations.
+Course provides overview of play-based family assessment and intervention and its application to diverse clients populations.
 Traditional involvement of parents in play therapy is reviewed and expanded in the contexts of family systems theory and attachment theory.
-Theoretical and empirical examination of the effects of parent-child play interactions on child development is also referenced.
+Theoretical and empirical examining the effects of parent-child play interactions on child development is also referenced.

 CN 7189.
 Special Topics in Play Therapy.
 1 Semester Hour.